HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **Others**

     - Moved the `GET webdav-v1/login/idpList` endpoint from WebDAV OpenAPI to Basis OpenAPI and renamed it to `GET v1/auth/idpList` endpoint.
 Added the **configFor** query parameter as a required parameter of the endpoint to specify what external IdP to retrieve.
     - Specifying a kyr file name in the `KeepCertStoreName` is set to be deprecated and is no longer encouraged.
 A warning will be issued if a kyr file name is specified.
     - Using `KeepCertStoreName=*` to specify multiple explicit DNS names in the `KeepCertStoreName` is set to be deprecated and is no longer encouraged.
 While it is still functional, a warning will appear when used.
+    - Added procedure for testing access formulas in Mode Settings under **Schema Management** of the **Admin UI**.
+For more information, see [Test formulas](../howto/production/testformulas.md).

     - Installer jar files:
         - For Domino 14: *restapiInstall-r14.jar*
         - For Domino 12: *restapiInstall-r12.jar*

     - Docker image version for docker compose .env file (CONTAINER_IMAGE):
         - For Domino 14: *domino-rest-api:1.1.2-r14*